Risk Management System

 Response System for Major Earthquakes and Other Disasters

 In preparation for an earthquake, fire, or other such disaster, UACJ has built a response system that provides for the safety of employees, minimizes damage by preventing secondary disasters, and speeds recovery.

 At a more specific level, we have implemented employee safety confirmation systems, established an emergency contact network, and are equipping business locations with emergency radio equipment.
-Employee safety confirmation systems have now been implemented in all Group companies in Japan, and emergency radio equipment has been introduced in 20 of 49 business locations in Japan, with installations completed for all of the main locations.
+Employee safety confirmation systems have now been implemented in all Group companies in Japan, and emergency radio equipment has been introduced in all of the 20 companies and 49 locations comprising the main business locations in Japan.

-In fiscal 2018, we reviewed communications channels, reporting methods, and other aspects of our disaster response system and took steps to strengthen it where necessary.
+In fiscal 2019, we again reviewed communications channels, reporting methods, and other aspects of our disaster response system and took steps to strengthen them where necessary.

 Everyone, including the chairman, president, all other executives working at the headquarters, and all 300 or so rank-and-file employees participated in this exercise, in which we tested skills in setting up, operating, and breaking down a disaster-response headquarters; and fighting fires.
 Training for responding to a power outage was also conducted.

 Disaster response initiatives tailored to circumstances at individual business locations are also being taken.
 The Nagoya Works provides a particularly good example.
 Lying in an area specifically addressed by the Large-Scale Earthquake Countermeasures Law, this facility has been steadfast in taking steps such as seismically reinforcing the works’ main structure, securing evacuation routes, installing early warning devices, and setting aside disaster supplies.
 At the same time, it has prepared an earthquake preparedness manual, which serves as the basis for annual comprehensive preparedness training for a possible earthquake and tsunami.